wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 For each haploblock:

-1. All possible pairwise crosses among the selected founders are evaluated
+1. All possible pairwise crosses among the selected founders (localGEBV) or chromosomes (haplotypes) are evaluated
+2. Combinations that violate optimisation conditions (for example, selfing in localGEBV or haplotypes derived from the same parent with optimal haplotype stacking) are removed.
-2. The expected offspring localGEBV for each cross is calculated
+3. The expected offspring localGEBV for each cross is calculated (average of parental localGEBV or sum of chosen haplotypes)
-3. The highest-scoring cross for that haploblock is retained
+4. The highest-scoring cross for that haploblock is retained
-4. The process repeats across all haploblocks
+5. The process repeats across all haploblocks
-5. The fitness values are summed across haploblocks
+6. The fitness values are summed across haploblocks to determine "The Ultimate GEBV" for each set of founders.

 The GA therefore attempts to maximise:

 - favourable haplotype complementarity
 - genomic coverage of elite haplotypes
-- the best achievable offspring configuration across blocks
+- the best achievable offspring configuration across blocks that meet optimisation constraints

-rather than simply selecting the individuals with the highest total GEBV.
+rather than simply selecting the individuals with the highest total GEBV (truncation selection, TS).

 ---